 Chancellor Professor Peter Shergold AC

-The Board of Trustees elected Professor Peter Shergold AC as its chair and the new Chancellor of the University in 2010.
-His term began on 1 January 2011 and has recently been extended until December 2020.
-He is an active member of the University Chancellors Council (UCC) and was elected as the Council's convenor in 2016, with his term due to end in late 2018.
+The Board of Trustees elected Professor Peter Shergold AC as its chair and the University's new Chancellor in 2010.
+His term began on 1 January 2011 and has recently been extended until December 2022.

-Leaving academic life in 1987, Peter became a CEO in the Australian Public Service (APS) for two decades, working with Prime Ministers and Ministers from both sides of politics.
+In 1987, Peter became a CEO in the Australian Public Service (APS) for two decades, working with Prime Ministers and Ministers from both sides of politics.
 His first job was to establish the Office of Multicultural Affairs.
 From 1991 he headed the Aboriginal and Torres Strait Islander Commission (ATSIC) and from July 1994 he was Chief Executive Officer of Comcare.
 He was appointed Australian Public Service Commissioner from September 1995 to February 1998.
-He served as Secretary of the Department of Employment, Workplace Relations and Small Business from 1998 until 2002 and then became the Secretary of the Department of Education, Science and Training.
+He served as Secretary of the Department of Employment, Workplace Relations and Small Business from 1998 until 2002 and then became the Secretary of the Department of Education, Science and Training for a year.

 In February 2003, Peter was asked by the Prime Minister, John Howard, to serve as Secretary of the Department of the Prime Minister and Cabinet, becoming the nation's most senior public servant.
-He did so for 5 years.
-During that time the so-called 'Shergold Report' (actually the report of the Task Group on Emissions Trading) was presented to – and accepted by – the Commonwealth government.
+He did so for five years.
+During that time the so-called 'Shergold Report' (actually the report of the Task Group on Emissions Trading) was presented to – and accepted by – the Commonwealth government, but was never implemented.
 He managed the transition to government of the new Prime Minister, Kevin Rudd, leaving the APS in February 2008.

-In addition to his Western Sydney University role Peter now serves as a non-executive director on the Boards of AMP Ltd and its subsidiaries, AMP Life and AMP Bank (AMP is a major, publicly-listed wealth protection and management company) and Corrs Chambers Westgarth (an independent law firm).
-He chairs Opal Aged Care (Australia's major provider of residential aged care).
-He is also a director of a capital start-up in the area of quantum security, QuintessenceLabs.
+In addition to his Western Sydney University role Peter served as a non-executive director on the Boards of AMP Ltd and its subsidiaries, AMP Life and AMP Bank from 2008-17.
+He also served as an external director of Corrs Chambers Westgarth from 2009-16.
+He presently chairs Opal Healthcare and Joblife, and is a member of O’Connell Street Associates.

-In the not-for-profit field he has been the chair of the Australian Rural Leadership Foundation, the deputy chair of the Sydney Writers’ Festival and is now a patron of the Left-Right Think Tank.
+In the not-for-profit field he has been the chair of the Australian Rural Leadership Foundation, the deputy chair of the Sydney Writers’ Festival and patron of the Left-Right Think Tank.
 He was CEO of the Centre for Social Impact from 2008-11 and is now its chair.
 He was a member of the State Library Council of NSW.
 Presently he is Chair of the AMP Foundation and Crescent Institute and Patron of the Good Things Institute.